qzed/linux-surfacegen5-dtx-daemon/README.md

 # Linux DTX Daemon for Surface Book 2

+**DEPRECATED:**
+This project has been deprecated by https://github.com/qzed/linux-surface-dtx-daemon/.
+Development will continue there.

 Linux User-Space Detachment System (DTX) Daemon for the Surface ACPI Driver (and Surface Book 2).

-_At the moment the daemon requires the [surface-acpi module](https://github.com/qzed/linux-surfacegen5-acpi/tree/master/module) to be installed and loaded, the patch version (as included in [jakeday/linux-surface](https://github.com/jakeday/linux-surface/)) has not been updated yet._
-_This will follow shortly._

 ## What is this?